Helping parents raise lifelong learners

 Is Your Brain A Muscle?

-Will The Brain Respond To Exercise?
+Can The Brain Improve With Exercise?

 A recent New York magazine story published by Pro Bronson and Ashley Merryman detailed an experiment where a teacher was able to impact math scores by having children read out loud a scientific paper on how the brain is a muscle that will respond to exercise.
 The knowledge of this opportunity encouraged students to work harder and a new improved trend was established.